hilmisidek/bcoupdatecheck/README.md

 I don't know how to get this script into executable, used py-to-exe but it was failed.

-In case no such element occured on login phase. comment line 40
+In case no such element erro occured on login phase. comment line 40.
+Working fne on chrome 97 but seems giving this error on version 96.
+Seems like after inserting password it get logged on automatically without clicking on the login button